iooops/MLoops_dataset/README.md

 # Running the Code

-Once you download the data, you can run the code in this repository.
+Once you have downloaded the data, you can run the code in this repository.

 Before running the code in `data_analysis_benchmarking.ipynb` and `tempo_cnn.ipynb`, remember to set the environment variable `MLOOPS_DIR` in the notebook.